-It appears that Lot 27 was not developed until water and sewer was available in Walworth Street.
-This reduces the potential for Lot 27 to contain historic archaeological deposits.
-An examination of the Tax Assessment Records indicates that at the time that the building at 114 Walworth Street was connected to the sewer the property was owned by a John McLean.
-In 1888 the property was owned by Mary Cummings.
-It is possible that this was a purchase, but it is also possible that she inherited this land.
-Mary Cummings owned the property in 1893.
-As noted above, no permit was found for the installation of the three water closets at 114 Walworth Street, but at 112 Walworth Street similar water closets were installed in 1905.
-These water closets were removed and individual bathrooms provided for each apartment in 1935-6.
+It does not appear that Lot 29 was developed until water and sewer was available in Walworth Street.
+This reduces the potential for Lot 29 to contain historic archaeological deposits.
+An examination of the Tax Assessment Records indicates that at the time that the building at 118 Walworth Street was connected to the sewer in 1871 a person named Murray owned the property.
+Ten years later, in 1881, the property was owned by Owen McNally, who was the owner of record in 1893.

-Based on the fact that sewer was available in Walworth Street at the time that the house was built on Lot 27, it is unlikely that a privy or cistern would be associated with this lot.
+Based on the fact that sewer was available in Walworth Street at the time that the house was built on Lot 29, it is unlikely that a privy or cistern would be associated with this lot.
 However, if such subsurface features were present, the archaeological investigation of the project area could provide a unique opportunity to examine a mid-19th century Brooklyn neighborhood.
 Immediately to the south - at Kent and Myrtle Avenue - in an area dating to the same time period as that of the project area, an archaeological investigation revealed cisterns with deposits dating from the mid-19th to the 1880's that revealed important information on the material culture of the residents of East Brooklyn.
-In addition, further investigation could be gathered on the economic implications (as reflected in the material cultural remains) of single family, owner occupied dwellings, as opposed to owner occupied, multi-family dwellings, like the building on Lot 27, and those buildings that were multi-family dwellings occupied solely by tenants.
+In addition, further investigation could be gathered on the economic implications (as reflected in the material cultural remains) of single family, owner occupied dwellings, as opposed to owner occupied, multi-family dwellings, like the building on Lot 29, and those buildings that were multi-family dwellings occupied solely by tenants.

-The possibility of intact archaeological deposits in the form of features such as refuse dumps or sheet middens certainly exists on Lot 27.
-The recovery of this material could contribute Stage 1A Literature Search and Evaluation of Archaeological and Historic Sensitivity16114 Walworth Street (Block 1735, Lot 27).Borough of Brooklyn.Kings County, NY.

-to information important to local history and increase our understanding of the development of this early and important area of Brooklyn.
+The possibility of intact archaeological deposits in the form of features such as refuse dumps or sheet middens certainly exists on Lot 29.
+The recovery of this material could contribute to information important to local history and increase our understanding of the development of this early and important area of Brooklyn.